aws-samples/aws-lambda-web-gateway/README.md

 - Streaming responses are supported for improved performance with large payloads.
 - The use of Rust and Axum ensures efficient resource utilization.

-## Contributing
+## Security

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This library is licensed under the MIT-0 License.
+See the LICENSE file.